KarimBoudjema/ex_form_values/README.txt

 This module has two main parts:

 1. A form (WithStoreForm.php) to collect the URL of the RSS file and the number of items retrieve from.
-This form will redirect the user the controller.
+We save those values in a private tempstore collection and then we redirect the user the controller.

-2. A controller to display a list of items from the RSS file introduced in the previous form.
+2. A controller to retrieve the form's values for this user from the private tempstore and display a list of items from the RSS file introduced in the previous form.

 We'll also use custom service with several methods for getting items from